Phir Bhi Tumko Chaahunga: Reception

 India Today wrote that "Phir Bhi Tumko Chaahunga" is "sung in the soulful voice of Arijit Singh" and that it "has romance written all over it.
-The song beautifully puts across feeling of unconditional love" Times of Indias Pratibha D. wrote, "Arijit Singh weaves magic yet again.
+The song beautifully puts across feeling of unconditional love" The Times of Indias Pratibha D. wrote, "Arijit Singh weaves magic yet again.
 The music for the movie is given by renowned music composer Mithoon, whose romantic touch in tracks just takes you into another world."
-NDTV Movies wrote, "'Phir Bhi Tumko Chahunga' is a soulful rendition by Arijit Singh."
+NDTV wrote, "'Phir Bhi Tumko Chahunga' is a soulful rendition by Arijit Singh."

 Writer of the song Manoj Muntashir said, "I would like to mention, Mithoon has done what i always thought was impossible.
 Without changing one word from the original poetry, he made a tune India is shedding tears and spilling cans of beer over.
 It's a craze because of Mithoon's genius."
 Director of the film Mohit Suri said, "I'm taken aback by the quantum of love and the amount of anticipation around the song.
 As my reciprocation I would like to present the song to my audiences sooner than scheduled.
 Mithoon, Arijit, and me are overwhelmed by all the love."Radioandmusic.com wrote "'Phir Bhi Tumko Chaahunga' features soulful vocals by Arijit Singh, which will surely soothe the soul.
 Revealing just a small verse of the song, was enough for music lovers and the singer's fans to start to love it.
 The song was an instant hit among the audiences and fans and music lovers have already made several covers of the song, which seem to have gone viral already.
 Following this, the makers have decided to treat their fans by preponing the song release and give out the full original track."